kaBeech/Advent-Of-Code-QSLs-Mod/notes.md

 ## Start Game (args: name of the save_game file)

-1. If no save_game by the requested name exists, ask for and store initial input (name of player, name of run, repository name)
+1. If no save_game by the requested name exists, ask for and store initial input (name of player, name of run, repository name?)
    - Set initial sav_game data as shown in example_game.json
    - Save Game
 2. If a save_game exists, read current save_game info